SAP-YoungThinkers/SmartGardening/README.md

-You can find the sapUI5 application under https://smartgardening-d067306trial.dispatcher.hanatrial.ondemand.com/index.html Be aware that you must have an SAP account.
+You can find the sapUI5 application under https://smartgardening-d067306trial.dispatcher.hanatrial.ondemand.com/index.html Be aware that you must have an SAP Cloud Platform account.

 ## Set-up
 * Arduino Nano